sinfulbaby/Moody/README.md

 <h1 align=center><a href="https://github.com/Susmita-Dey/Moody">Moody</a></h1>
-Moody is a Chrome extension that will help you filter your home page of your Chrome Browser according to your mood.
-It helps you to do your work according to your mood and also get back your mood to normal.
+Moody is a Chrome extension that will help you  to filter the home page of your Chrome Browser according to your mood.
+It helps you to do your work according to your mood and also gets back your mood to normal.

 <br />
 <br />